 The Federal Pell Grant provides gift aid assistance to undergraduates who have not yet earned a baccalaureate or first professional degree and who demonstrate financial need.
 Awards are based on your Expected Family Contribution (EFC) and enrollment status.
-The maximum annual award is \$5,645.
-Due to the Higher Education Opportunity Act (HEOA), students have a maximum lifetime Pell eligibility of 600% (12 full time semesters).
+The maximum annual award is \$5,775.
+Awards will be adjusted, based on actual enrollment status, at the time of disbursement.